openconfig/public/doc/controller-card_poweroff.md

 ## CONTROLLER_CARD power and redundancy requirements

 Electrical power for a CONTROLLER_CARD can be configured off using the OC-Path [/components/component/controller-card/config/power-admin-state](https://openconfig.net/projects/models/schemadocs/yangdoc/openconfig-platform.html#components-component-controller-card-config-power-admin-state) and setting its value to POWER\_DISABLED.
-The following rules regarding CONTROLLER_CARD redundancy and changes to `power-admin-state` should be followed by the device:
+The following rules regarding CONTROLLER_CARD redundancy and changes to `power-admin-state` must be followed by the device:

 1. Only a CONTROLLER_CARD in `state/redundant-role` 'SECONDARY' will honor a change in `config/power-admin-state` to POWER_DISABLED.
 If the controller-card's `redundant-role` is 'PRIMARY', and its `config/power-admin-state` is set to 'POWER_DISABLED', the NOS must allow the configuration.
-However, the `state/power-admin-state` should remain as 'POWER_ENABLED'.
-A change in `state/power-admin-state` must take effect only on the next reboot or if the CONTROLLER_CARD becomes 'SECONDARY'.
+However, the `state/power-admin-state` must remain as 'POWER_ENABLED'.
+A change in `state/power-admin-state` must take effect only on the next reboot or if the CONTROLLER_CARD is 'SECONDARY'.
 Examples of scenarios include:

 ### Scenario 1 - Power off a secondary CONTROLLER_CARD